 Subd.
 4. Registration check.
 Upon receipt of an application for ballots, the county auditor, municipal clerk, or election judge acting pursuant to section 203B.11, who receives the application shall determine whether the applicant is a registered voter.
 If the applicant is not registered to vote, the county auditor, municipal clerk or election judge shall include a voter registration card among the election materials provided to the applicant.

 Subd.
 5. Preservation of records.
 An application for absentee ballots shall be dated by the county auditor or municipal clerk when it is received and shall be initialed when absentee ballots are mailed or delivered to the applicant.
 All applications shall be preserved by the county auditor or municipal clerk and arranged according to precincts and the initial letter of the applicant's surname.

 Subd.
 6. Requests from abroad.
-If an application for absentee ballots requests delivery of absentee ballots to a point outside the continental United States, the absentee ballots must be sent by air mail.
-The transmittal and return envelopes must contain the text or symbol or both prescribed by the United States Postal Service for transmitting election mail outside the continental United States.
+If an application for absentee ballots requests delivery of absentee ballots to a point outside the continental United States, the absentee ballots shall be sent by air mail.
+The transmittal and return envelopes shall be marked with the words "OFFICIAL ELECTION BALLOTING MATERIAL -- VIA AIR MAIL."
 Priority in mailing shall be given to all ballots sent by air mail.